AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 1. Map XDM fields to Analytics variables in Analytics processing rules (no longer recommended).
 1. Map to Analytics variables directly in the XDM schema (no longer recommended).

 As of May 2024, you no longer need to create an XDM schema to implement Adobe Analytics with Platform Web SDK.
-The `data` object (and the `data.variable` data element you created in this tutorial) can be used to set all custom Analytics variables.
+The `data` object (and the `data.variable` data element you created in the [Create data elements](create-data-elements.md) lesson) can be used to set all custom Analytics variables.
 Setting these variables in the data object will be familiar to existing Analytics customers, is more efficient than using processing rules interface, and prevents unnecessary data taking up space in Real-Time Customer Profiles (important if you have Real-Time Customer Data Platform or Journey Optimizer).

 ### Automatically mapped fields

 Many XDM fields are automatically mapped to Analytics variables.
 For the most up-to-date list of mappings, please see [Analytics variable mapping in Adobe Experience Edge](https://experienceleague.adobe.com/en/docs/experience-platform/edge/data-collection/adobe-analytics/automatically-mapped-vars).

 This occurs if _even if you have not defined a custom schema_.
-Experience Platform Web SDK automatically collects some data and sends them to Platform Edge Network as XDM fields.
-For example, Web SDK reads the current page URL and sends it as `web.webPageDetails.URL`.
-This field is forwarded to Adobe Analytics and is automatically populates the Page URL reports in Adobe Analytics.
+Experience Platform Web SDK automatically collects some data and sends it to Platform Edge Network as XDM fields.
+For example, Web SDK reads the current page URL and sends it as the XDM field `web.webPageDetails.URL`.
+This field is forwarded to Adobe Analytics and it automatically populates the Page URL reports in Adobe Analytics.

-When you implement Web SDK for Analytics and Platform-based application, you will create a custom XDM schema, as you have in this tutorial in the [Configure a schema](configure-schemas.md) lesson.
-Some of the XDM fields you have implemented auto-map to Analytics variables, as outlined in this table:
+If you implement Web SDK for Adobe Analytics with an XDM schema, as you have in this tutorial, some of the XDM fields you have custom-implemented auto-map to Analytics variables, as outlined in this table:

 |XDM to Analytics auto-mapped variables|Adobe Analytics variable|
 |-------|---------|